Seasoned trial lawyer and expert in complex infringement disputes

 - Arctic Cat Inc et al v Bombardier Recreational Products Inc, 2016 FC 1047 and 2018 FCA 125 - Asserted patent infringement concerning an engine (ignition timing) control system

-- GEMAK Trust v Jempak Corporation et al, T-1288-18 - Brought summary judgment in defence of alleged patent infringement concerning automated dishwasher detergent pods.
+- GEMAK Trust v Jempak Corporation et al, 2020 FC 644 - Successfully obtained summary judgment, dismissing an allegation of patent infringement against Jempak concerning dishwasher detergent tabs.

 - Specialized Desanders Inc v Enercorp Inc et al, T-598-15 - Defended Progress Energy (now Petronas Canada) in a patent infringement action concerning de-sanding equipment used in its Canadian natural gas operations.
 The action against Progress was settled.
 Post-settlement, Ryan successfully defended a claim of privilege contested by the non-settling co-defendant, related to the work pertaining to the development of a field test intended for use at trial.